cwacht/Music-Bookmarklet/README.md

   * Click the bookmarklet

-## If it doesn't work:
+## If the bookmarklet doesn't work:
 * Refresh the page (without using the bookmarklet) and test the links to audio files.
 * Clicking one of these links should play it in the browser's default audio player.
 * If it does something else (doesnt play, loads another webpage, initiates a download, etc...), then that page will not work.

-* If the links do play in the browser, but the boomarklet still doesnt work, it is probably my fault.
+* If the links do play in the browser, but the bookmarklet still doesnt work, it is probably my fault.

 ## Support: